Developer Resources

 data to customize any aspect of a Queue Page, so you can create one queue for your whole site and customize it automatically for different events or products on your site, without having to make any changes to your Queue Pages in the Queue-Fair Portal.

-If you are using a Wordpress-based site, such as the WooCommerce shopping cart system, you can easily add the Client-Side JavasScript Adapter tag using the Wordpress Insert Headers & Footers Plugin, without having to modify any of your Themes or touch any Wordpress code.
+If you are using a Wordpress-based site, such as the WooCommerce shopping cart system, you can easily add the Client-Side JavasScript Adapter tag using the Wordpress Insert Headers & Footers Plugin, without having to modify any of your Themes or templates or touch any Wordpress code.

 Just download the Insert Headers & Footers Plugin, unzip it to your /wp-content/plugins/